n9jr/FRG-100CTL/README.md

 This is a controller for the Yaesu FRG-100 receiver.
 As a stand alone radio I felt it lacked frequency agility, and this controller provides that functionality.

 The controller is based on the ESP32 and uses a 3.5" Nextion display.
 To program the ESP32 you will need to install the Arduino IDE.
-You will also need to add the EasyNextion library through the Library Manager in the IDE.
+The Arduino IDE can be downloaded here: https://www.arduino.cc/en/software/ Once installed you will also need to add the Easy Nextion library through the Library Manager in the IDE.
 Installaton instructions can be found here: https://github.com/Seithan/EasyNextionLibrary.
 From the Library Manager choose the Easy Nextion Library and click on install.

 ![EasyNextion](https://github.com/user-attachments/assets/03fbc209-d9d0-411a-84db-3e5e98209fa4)

 The EasyNextion library as installed is limited to 50 functions.
-I have modified two of the library files trigger.h and calltriggers.cpp and you need to replace the origionals with these.
+I have modified two of the library files <bold>trigger.h</bold> and <bold>calltriggers.cpp</bold> and you need to replace the origionals with these.

 Under Windows you will find these files at c:\users\<name>\Documents\Arduino\Libraries\Easy_Nextion_Library\src